Pre-General Availability Draft: 2018-02-22

 authentication plugin.
 If

-can be assumed the default authentication plugin, a simpler
+is the default authentication plugin, a simpler

 CREATE USER syntax can be used.